North Scanian Infantry Regiment: Kristianstad Brigade

 The Kristianstad Brigade (IB 26) was formed in 1949 when the field regiment North Scanian Infantry Regiment (I 6) was reorganized into a brigade.
 The brigade was initially the only brigade of the regiment and came to be organized after the IB 49 unit types.
 In 1963, the brigade was reorganized together with the regiment into an armour unit.
 The brigade retained its name, but received the new designation PB 26.

 Scania Brigade

 The Scania Brigade (IB 37) was formed in 1949 when the field regiment Malmöhus Regiment (I 37) was reorganized into an infantry brigade.
-The brigade originally belonged to the South Scanian Infantry Regiment (Södra skånska infanteriregementet, I 7), but came to be transferred in 1957 to the North Scanian Infantry Regiment.
+The brigade originally belonged to the South Scanian Infantry Regiment (I 7), but came to be transferred in 1957 to the North Scanian Infantry Regiment.
 When it was determined that the North Scanian Infantry Regiment was reorganized into an armour unit, IB 37 was the brigade that was suggested to be reorganized into an armored brigade.
 This was not done, however, because its area of mobilization lay east of the Ringsjön and with it too far from the regiment in Kristianstad.
 The brigade was disbanded in connection with the regiment being reorganized into an armored regiment.